cfnptr/SharedLibrary-CSharp/README.md

-# OpenSharedLibrary
-Open source library with various containers, classes, interfaces
+Open-source library with various containers, classes, interfaces that I use in my projects.